Ashyy0205/MesmerGlass/docs/user-guide/custom-modes.md

-# Custom Visual Modes
+# Custom Visual Modes (Playbacks)

-Custom visual modes are **user-created configurations** that define complete visual experiences in MesmerGlass.
-They are created using the **Visual Mode Creator** tool and can be loaded in the main launcher.
+In MesmerGlass v1.0, “custom visual modes” are managed as **Playbacks**.

+A playback is a **JSON configuration** that defines a complete visual setup (spiral, media, text, zoom).
+You can create/edit these either:
+- from the GUI via the **Playbacks** tab (Playback Editor), or
+- via the standalone **Visual Mode Creator** script.

 ## Overview

-Custom modes will **replace hardcoded Visual Programs** as the primary way to configure visuals.
+Playbacks provide a flexible alternative to legacy hardcoded visual presets.
 They provide:

 - ✅ **Full control** over spiral, media, text, and zoom settings
 - ✅ **Portability** - JSON files can be shared and imported